Can Confidence Estimates Decide When Chain-of-Thought Is Necessary for LLMs?: Experimental Setup

-\paragraph{Oracle.} To assess the ceiling of confidence-based gating, we include an oracle method that triggers CoT whenever the direct answer is incorrect.
-This setting assumes perfect knowledge of correctness and therefore represents the maximum performance that any confidence signal could achieve.
-The oracle thus serves as an upper bound on the potential of confidence-guided CoT routing.
+\paragraph{Oracle.} We also include an oracle method that triggers CoT whenever the direct answer is incorrect, acting as a perfect predictor of correctness.
+It represents the maximum performance that any confidence signal could achieve, serving as an upper bound of confidence-guided CoT gating.